 Share of Wallet

-How much of a customer’s wallet is dedicated to spending with your business?
 Share of Wallet is used to determine what proportion of spend your customers have with you vs. other services or competitors.
 The analysis helps identify the types of customers likely to have low or high share of wallet.
-It is then possible to profile their product usage, as well as frequency of spend and contact, to reveal the products you can expect to sell to a customer.
+Customer profiling makes it possible to profile product usage, as well as frequency of spend and contact, to reveal the products you can expect to sell to a customer.
 Having gained this understanding, campaigns can be developed that are aimed at increasing Share of Wallet.
 Click here for more information

 Store Site Assessment